xfbs/euler/readme.md

   - [swift](https://github.com/apple/swift), because it's seems cool even though it's from a major company and not some academic tech hippies. it might even be useful..
+  - [nim](https://nim-lang.org), because compiling to C, it has the potential to be rather quick but with a larger standard library, and with a python-esque syntax, also quite usable.

 Verdict: there are far too many dope programming languages out there.
 I will try my luck with these few, but whichever I choose, there will be ten others just as